t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 Yet data from such systems is often highly sensitive, as one might be able to infer trade secrets such as the setup of production lines.
 Hence, the owner of these systems are generally reluctant to upload IoT data to the cloud.

+## Other Considerations

+Beyond addressing those requirements, IoT edge computing also brings new opportunities.
+Among those is bringing cloud-like flexibility to classic networking functions such as protocol translation in gateways.

 # IoT Edge Computing Functions

+In this section we first look at the current state of IoT edge computing {{sec-overview}}, and then define a general system model {{sec-model}}.
+This provides context for IoT edge computing functions, which are listed in {{sec-components}}.

-## Overview of IoT Edge Computing Today
+## Overview of IoT Edge Computing Today {#sec-overview}

 This section provides an overview of today's IoT edge computing field, based on a limited review of standards, research, open-source and proprietary products in draft-defoy-t2trg-iot-edge-computing-background.